gkrislara/SRHW/Readme.md

 #### Todo

-* invoke fucntions in applications for displaying via DRM Pipelines
+* invoke functions in applications for displaying via DRM Pipelines